jwilferd10/Jonathan-Wilferd-PortfolioForge/README.md

 It's my focus to ensure the website is optimized for best performance!

+Furthermore, I used Intersection Observer API for the first time to play animations when users observe the aboutSection.
+Reading through the documentation and using this feature helps adding a more finished touch to my portfolio.

 This portfolio is far from finished, but in the future I'd like to re-develop my portfolio utilizing React and feature more of my projects.

 ### 🙏 Thank You